Woman ponders customer marketing.

 What is customer marketing?

-And if they don’t love your products (yet), you want to provide value and help continuously, so when it comes time for renewal (or shopping the competitors), staying with your product will be the clear choice.
+And if they don’t love your products (yet), you want to provide a better value proposition and help continuously, so when it comes time for renewal (or shopping the competitors), staying with your product will be the clear choice.

 The cost of acquiring a new customer is roughly four to five times the cost of retaining an existing one.
 And yes, customer acquisition is important for growth, but if you don’t balance that with marketing to your existing customers, you can end up in a vicious cycle of churn and burn.